 This is one “note to self” that I have always believed in.
 And it is very liberating to hear it from church.
 I was affirmed this last weekend through the preaching of Christian apologist and author, Josh McDowell.

 “I cannot give what I don’t have” —this is how my heart was prior to coming to Jesus.
-In July of 2011 when I first entered CCF, I was searching for what seemed like the last resort to fixing my relationship with the father of my child, and at the same time, seeking wisdom on how to raise my daughter.
-What good can I possibly teach her? and how I lived my life were not exactly good examples of proper living.
+In July of 2011 when I first entered CCF (Christ’s Commission Fellowship), I was searching for what seemed like the last resort to fixing my relationship with the father of my child, and at the same time, seeking wisdom on how to raise my daughter.
+What good can I possibly teach her?
+And how I lived my life was not exactly a good example of proper living.
 Where do I base what I will teach her?
-How do I know it is what is truly right, if what is right has become so relative?
-I realized my need to be taught first what is true, right and just before I could teach my child.
+How do I know it is what is truly right if what is right has become so relative?
+I realized my need to be taught first what is true, right, and just before I could teach my child.
 I certainly cannot teach what I do not know.
 And what I know, I must truly understand well first in order for me to effectively preach and practice.

 It’s the same thing with love.
 How can you give love if you don’t have it, let alone know what it is?
 This is what McDowell’s revelatory message was about.
 Most of the time, our wrong view of love leads us to wrong convictions and expressions of it (for example, a boy can say to a girl if you love me, prove it by having sex with me).
 Before you can give love to others, you must first give it to yourself.
 Selfish?
 Of course not.
 His perfect illustration is how emergency oxygen masks in flights are instructed to be used.
 Put it on FIRST, before onto your child and others.
 How can you help others if you yourself are running out of air?
 What makes you capable of giving and sustaining them if you yourself are ‘empty’?